bryanbraun/bryanbraun.github.io/_posts/2021-09-21-i-keep-making-things-out-of-checkboxes.md

 The more interactive demos I made, the more ideas I had.
 I could make games!
 [Snake](https://www.bryanbraun.com/checkboxland/docs/demos/snake/), Pong, Tetris!

 But before I got too far down that path, another thought caught hold in my mind.
-If I could display arbitrary images, then I wouldn't have to go through the laborious process of defining every checkbox manually or coming up with an algorithm for the scene I wanted.
+If I could display any image, then I wouldn't have to go through the laborious process of defining every checkbox manually or coming up with an algorithm for the scene I wanted.

 ## Images